-Additional entities for inclusion in the site visit may include fishing associations, shore base operational activities, at sea operational activities, regional inspection or management agencies where there responsibilities are over segments of the fleet that encounter SBT.
+Additional entities for inclusion in the site visit may include industry bodies, fishing associations, shore base operational activities, at sea operational activities, regional inspection or management agencies where their responsibilities are over segments of the fleet that encounter SBT.

 A site visit plan shall be organized and used to schedule the various dates and site visit meetings.
-The schedule shall be the responsibility of the Lead Reviewer and confirmed in consultation with the Assessment Body manager.
+The schedule shall be the responsibility of the Lead Reviewer and confirmed in consultation with the Assessment Body QAR Director.